 Power capacity calculations based on measured peak data from DCE or other external system integrations allow the system to predict power based on already collected measurements.
 You can customize the default implementation of 30 days trending and fixed minimum and maximum values (Preferences > External Systems > Measurement Trending).

 Use the predicted power strategy if you have measured power values from your equipment and you want the capacity calculations to be based on the measured values rather than nameplate values.

 Contracted power (colo)

 The contracted power for the rack is distributed on the rack PDUs or receptacles and used as estimated load.
 The contracted power is defined in the Colo overlay.

 You cannot actively select this strategy in the system.
-It is used if you are a colocation provider running the DCO for Colo edition and you haven't set up connected equipment with measured values from the contracted equipment.
+It is used if you are a colocation provider and you haven't set up connected equipment with measured values from the contracted equipment.